theyasaman/terraform/README.md

-using terraform to build: dns + load balancer + CDN + bucket. this configuration will host a static website in GCP.
+using terraform to build: dns + load balancer + CDN + bucket.\n
+This configuration will host a static website in GCP.

 #important